 - printing press

-why is the inclined plane on this list? in my opinion, it doesn't belong here because we shouldn't be using the word "machine".
-On an inclined plane, there is no distinction between load an effort locations, unless a machine is…
+Why is the inclined plane on this list?
+In my opinion, it doesn't belong here because we shouldn't be using the word "machine".
+On an inclined plane, there is no distinction between load and effort locations, unless a machine is…